 A group of Synsepalums will be planted at the bottom of the slope planting where they will benefit from the moisture draining from upslope.
 We will receive these as small seedling plants.

-This week, with the help of Karl Harris (Architect Drafter, Designer, and founder of KH Designs) we redesigned the laundry area to make space for the number of laundry units we will need there.
+This week, with the help of Karl Harris (Architect Drafter, Designer, and founder of Harris Design & Technology Services) we redesigned the laundry area to make space for the number of laundry units we will need there.
 Here is the most recent CAD export showing this redesign: